Connection, Trust, and Love The Difference Between Espoused Values and Deep Emotion

 Nonprofits have their own particular financial pressures also.
 Surviving solely upon grants and donations to meet their goals is really tough, even though Giving USA reported charitable giving up nearly 3 per cent in 2016.
 So nonprofits have been increasingly seeking other ways to create revenue.
 They use methods of cost recovery (through special events, conference fees, paid training, and fee-for-service) and earned income (membership dues, sales of publications and products, and consulting services), though they have to be careful not to exceed Unrelated Business Income (income from activities unrelated to the tax exempt function), which could lose them their 501c3 status with the IRS.

 The middle ground between profit and nonprofit organizations has been has long been occupied by social enterprise.
 There are many definitions of what constitutes a social enterprise, since they can include ventures of nonprofits, civic-minded individuals, as well as for-profit businesses that can yield both financial and social returns.
-There is no legal definition of a social enterprise.
+There is no legal definition of a social enterprise, but most are actually based on connection, trust, and love.

 Entrepreneurs wanting to work in a commercial way, but taking account of, or dedicated to benefitting society, have demonstrated great ingenuity in creating structural arrangements to encompass their purpose.
 One of my two favorite examples concerns Ted Barber and Amber Chand who established Prosperity Candle as a social enterprise, and a nonprofit (Prosperity Catalyst) working in harmony to create entrepreneurial opportunities for women in areas of conflict and distress across the world.
 As Ted says, “The idea is that candles are often given to brighten someone’s day or life, and they’re utilitarian, but also symbolic.”

-A former student of mine (on the Marlboro MBA in Managing for Sustainability) is a senior manager at Greyston Bakery (nearly $16 million in sales in 2016), owned by the Greyston Foundation that supports low-income individuals and families as they forge a path to self-sufficiency and community transformation.
+A former student of mine (on the Marlboro MBA) is a senior manager at Greyston Bakery (nearly $16 million in sales in 2016), owned by the Greyston Foundation that supports low-income individuals and families as they forge a path to self-sufficiency and community transformation.
 Better World Books (BWB) uses the power of business to change the world by collecting and selling books online to donate books and fund literacy initiatives worldwide.
-BWB is a self-sustaining, triple-bottom-line company that creates social, economic and environmental value for all their stakeholders.
+BWB is a self-sustaining, triple-bottom-line company that creates social, economic and environmental value for all their stakeholders: connection, trust, and love.

 An example of an organization with a mission similar to BWB, but organized as a nonprofit is Room to Read, that seeks to transform the lives of children in low-income countries by focusing on literacy and gender equality in education, and having a “private sector brain, nonprofit heart.”.
 Founded by John Wood, a former senior manager at Microsoft, Room to Read claims it uses “corporate sense, nonprofit sensibility” in pursuit of its goals.
 These two organizations with different corporate structures show how form follows function.
-They each achieve great success through differing processes.
+They each achieve great success through differing processes, manifesting connection, trust, and love.

 In these times of changing corporate structures, there are examples of nonprofits converting themselves into for-profit companies.
 In such cases, the nonprofit distributes its assets to charity or to the state, in accordance with its certificate if incorporation and nonprofit law.
 Then it will be treated as being dissolved, and a new company would be established.
 Couchsurfing.com, for example, was originally a nonprofit and is now a for-profit, earning its revenue from the website, while still being free to members.